DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 Which will mean I won't be updating this as often.
 Contact me on discord if you need any help or ideas or bugs: disguised.owl.

+# Note: use this at your own risk because you have a small risk of being banned.

 # Tutorial:
 Note: I don't know if this will work on other types of screen, I'm using: 1080p.

+If you get a warning that the app cannot be opened, click "Run Anyways".
+You may need to click "more info" to see this option.
+This warning is entirely harmless and only shows because the app is not signed.
+Signing it would cost me [€359/year.](https://shop.certum.eu/data-security/code-signing-certificates/certum-ev-code-sigining.html) and Do not run the installer as an Administrator!

 If this happens to you what you can do is click Green Button or change server.